Payback (2014): Aftermath

 On the June 2 episode of Raw, Stephanie McMahon announced that Daniel Bryan would defend his WWE World Heavyweight Championship against Kane in a stretcher match if he was able to compete.
 If Bryan was not able to compete, he would be stripped of the title, and the Money in the Bank ladder match at the titular pay-per-view would be for the vacated WWE World Heavyweight Championship.
 However, Bryan was officially stripped of the title on the June 9 episode of Raw.

-Seth Rollins, on his knees, being confronted by his former teammates Dean Ambrose and Roman Reigns after he betrayed them.
+Seth Rollins, on his knees, being confronted by his former Shield teammates Dean Ambrose and Roman Reigns after he betrayed them.

 While Evolution was in the ring addressing that their loss to The Shield was not the end of their feud, Batista interrupted Triple H, demanding the one-on-one WWE World Heavyweight Championship match which he earned at the Royal Rumble.
 After Triple H explained that Batista cannot have a title shot that night due to Bryan's injury, Batista announced his resignation and left the ring.
 Later that night, Triple H and Randy Orton confronted The Shield, with Triple H announcing that their loss at Payback was "Plan A", and that he had a "Plan B".
 Without warning, Seth Rollins attacked Dean Ambrose and Roman Reigns with a steel chair, turning his back on The Shield and aligning himself with The Authority.

 Bo Dallas took on Kofi Kingston in a rematch.
 Dallas ended up defeating Kingston continuing his undefeated streak.

 The next night on Raw, Cody Rhodes choose Sin Cara as the new partner for Goldust and the two took on Curtis Axel and Ryback.
 Sin Cara and Goldust ended up losing and Rhodes, who was watching the match backstage, had a disappointed look on his face.
 He then proceeded to choose R-Truth next week on Raw and finally as a new persona called Stardust.
 On June 27, a rematch pitting Gold and Stardust against Ryback and Axel was scheduled for Money in the Bank.

 Big E and Rusev also continued their feud, leading to a rematch at Money in the Bank.